Description

 OpenCVE Recommended Actions

-• Apply the latest Linux kernel update that incorporates the fanotify fix (see the referenced commit logs for guidance).
+• Apply a Linux kernel update that includes the fanotify fix, as referenced in the commit logs.

-• Restrict fanotify mark usage by configuring applications to apply marks only to trusted groups and paths.
+• Restrict fanotify mark usage, ensuring marks are only added by trusted groups and to approved file paths.

 Tracking